ArghyaChakraborty/RaspberryPi_Camera/README.md

 `python3 rpi_camera.py`
 - If you just want to test the app in your computer (not RaspBerry PI) or in a RaspBerry PI without a camera, execute:
 `python3 rpi_camera.py test`
-This will allow you to explore some basic features of the app while keeping in mins that many setting changes may not work in this mode
+This will allow you to explore some basic features of the app while keeping in mind that most of the setting changes will not work in this mode

 ## Features
 - After the app opens, it starts camera preview